Gifts of materials

 Since MIT was founded, gifts of materials to the MIT Libraries have played a very important role at MIT.
 However, for each donation we accept, there are both immediate and long-term expenses to cover processing of the items & and making the items accessible.

 If you are considering donating an item to the MIT Libraries, please contact the Gifts Librarian to speak about the usefulness of your proposed gift.
+We ask that you not send unsolicited books directly to the MIT Libraries without first speaking to the Gifts Librarian.
+We do not systematically track receipts of unsolicited items, and only very rarely add such items to our collections.
 To help evaluate proposed donations, the Libraries request that donors provide a list of materials.
 The Libraries are unable to retrospectively provide donors with a list of their donations.
 If gift materials are not accepted by the Libraries, we may suggest other options for your donation.

 For more information, please contact Greg Eow, Associate Director for Collections , at 617-253-5962 or email@example.com.